 Foundation settlement will happen if your soil is dry.
 If you live in an area where it does not rain often, then clay dirt will become dry and shrink.
 When clay dries, it shrinks and cracks leaving empty gaps in the soil.
 As a result, the weight of your home is not supported.

 Dry soil is not the only cause for foundation settlement, wet soil will also play a role too.
 For areas that receive heavy rainfall and experience flooding, be aware of potential foundation issues.
-Soil around your foundation that has poor drainage and experiences heavy rainfall will become soft and spongy from the puddling water.
-This causes your home to sink into the ground, because the weight of your home is no longer supported.
+The soil around your foundation that has poor drainage and experiences heavy rainfall will become soft and spongy from the puddling water.
+This causes your home to sink into the ground because the weight of your home is no longer supported.

 Signs of a Settling Foundation